conversationai/perspectiveapi/quickstart.md

     page](https://console.developers.google.com/apis/api/commentanalyzer.googleapis.com/overview)
     and click **_Enable_**.
 If you haven't yet been whitelisted, you'll get a permissions error at this point.

 4.  **Generate an API key.** To authenticate your requests, you'll need to generate credentials for your project.
 Using an API key is the simplest option.
 Go to the [API credentials page](https://console.developers.google.com/apis/credentials), click **_Create credentials_**, and choose "API Key".

+    Note that it typically takes only a few minutes for a new API key to have access after the API is enabled, but it can on occasion take up to an hour; until the API key is enabled, you may get errors of the form "API Key not found.
+Please pass a valid API key".

 5.  **Make an AnalyzeComment request.**